-First, you must determine the business model of your company: online, brick-and-mortar or hybrid.
+First, you must determine the business model of your company: online, brick-and-mortar, or hybrid.
 It will affect the tax amount you will pay for the company.

-The sales tax and asset protection are the most-concerning issues when it comes to operating an eCommerce business.
+Sales tax and asset protection are the most-concerning issues when it comes to operating an eCommerce business.

 After deciding the best marketplaces for your online business, you should choose a jurisdiction where you can minimize sales tax.

-For the related purposes, Delaware LLC is worth considering thanks to its high level of personal asset protection.
+For related purposes, Delaware LLC is worth considering thanks to its high level of personal asset protection.
 You also don’t have to submit sales tax to the state for any purchases of your customers within the state.
 Another plus point is that the state doesn’t collect state income tax for income sourced out of the state border.

 Step 2: Name your company

-A legal entity name is the name that you’ll register with the state for company registration.
+A legal entity name is a name that you’ll register with the state for company registration.
 The name must comply with the state’s rules and regulations.
 A business name that fails to comply with the related requirements will lead to the failure of the company registration.